 •American grown seeds

 Growing Lavender Hidcote from seed is very rewarding!
-Sow Lavender seeds indoors 8 - 10 weeks before the last frost.
+Sow 5 seeds per plant indoors 8 - 10 weeks before the last frost.
 Use sterile starter mix and sow the herb seeds on the surface, pressing them into the soil.
 Cover the Lavender seeds very lightly as they need light for germination.
 Transplant Lavender seedlings outdoors in mid-spring once frost danger has passed.